Erin Richards: Life and career

 Richards was born on 12 December 1983, in Penarth, Wales.
 She trained at the Royal Welsh College of Music and Drama.
 She presented the Welsh language teen magazine show Mosgito for S4C and appeared in short films before landing significant roles in BBC TV programmes Crash and Being Human.

 In 2012, she was cast in the FOX comedy Breaking In as an executive assistant with an exaggerated English accent.
 She became a Breaking In regular in January 2012.

 She co-starred in the role of Sharon in Gonzalo López-Gallego's horror film Open Grave, alongside Sharlto Copley.

 From 2014 to 2019, she played Barbara Kean in the FOX Television series Gotham.
 She directed the fifth season episode "The Trial of Jim Gordon", which premiered on 7 March 2019.

+A 2025 interview about the series Mudtown revealed Richards had a two year old son and was expecting her second child.